Research Involving Human Subjects (IRB) Policy

-Missouri State University will also assure that the University’s faculty, staff, and students understand the importance of protecting the rights of human subjects involved in research and the University will implement practices to reduce risks associated with human subjects’ involvement in research.
+Missouri State University will also ensure that the university’s faculty, staff, and students understand the importance of protecting the rights of human subjects involved in research and the university will implement practices to reduce risks associated with human subjects’ involvement in research.

-The President will establish an Institutional Review Board (IRB) that has the authority to develop and implement standard operating procedures (SOP) to assure research involving human subjects is compliant with this policy and applicable laws.
-Individual members of the IRB will be nominated and selected via the process outlined in Section A.1 of the SOPs.
-The President will also appoint an Institutional Official (IO) to have University system-wide responsibility for oversight of the implementation of this policy.
+The president will establish an Institutional Review Board (IRB) that has the authority to develop and implement standard operating procedures (SOP) to ensure research involving human subjects is compliant with this policy and applicable laws.
+Individual members of the IRB will be nominated and selected via the process outlined in the SOPs.
+The president will also appoint an Institutional Official (IO) to have university system-wide responsibility for oversight of the implementation of this policy.

 The functions of the IRB include, but are not limited to:

-- Review proposed changes in research activities to insure that the protection of human research subjects is maintained.
+- Reviewing proposed changes in research activities to ensure the protection of human research subjects.

-- Investigate any actual or suspected adverse event or incident of noncompliance regarding research involving human subjects.
+- Investigating any actual or suspected adverse event or incident of noncompliance regarding research involving human subjects.

-- Observe project activities at any point to ascertain whether human subject protections are implemented so as to reduce the likelihood of an adverse event or noncompliance.
+- Observing research activities at any point to ascertain whether human subject protections are implemented in a manner to reduce the likelihood of an adverse event or noncompliance.

-- Make recommendations to the President, IO, or other designee regarding any aspect of the program related to the protection of human subjects involved in research.
+- Making recommendations to the president, IO, or other designee regarding any aspect of research related to the protection of human subjects.

-- Suspend or terminate approval of research that is not being conducted in accordance with the requirements or that has been associated with unexpected serious harm to subjects.
+- Suspending or terminating approval of research that is not being conducted in accordance with approval requirements or that has been associated with unexpected serious harm to subjects.

-All research conducted by Missouri State University students, staff, and/or faculty Missouri State University that involves human subjects must be reviewed by the IRB before implementation.
+All research conducted by Missouri State University students, staff, and/or faculty that involves human subjects must be reviewed by the IRB before implementation.

-The University shall provide training for all personnel involved in research that involves human subjects.
-Persons are not permitted to be involved in projects involving human subjects until they have been certified as completing appropriate training.
+The university shall provide training for all personnel involved in research that involves human subjects.
+Persons are not permitted to be involved in projects involving human subjects until all required training has been completed.

-Missouri State University Office of Research Administration will maintain all records necessary and file reports as required to be in compliance with applicable federal law and implementing regulations.
+Missouri State University Office of Research Administration will maintain records regarding Human Research Protocol Applications and file reports to maintain compliance with applicable laws and regulations pertaining to human research.

-Missouri State University’s IRB will develop and maintain SOPs described elsewhere to enable implementation of the University policy described above.
+Missouri State University’s IRB will develop and maintain SOPs to enable implementation of the university policy described above.